CASE STUDY/02·OBSCURA · FOSSSHIPPED 2025 · v2.1.0 · MIT

 Browser-side, no network.

-WASM-compiled detection model running entirely in the browser.
-Prompt is intercepted, redacted, sent.
-Zero round-trips.
-UI overlay shows redactions inline so users see what's being protected.
-Built as a browser extension because the alternative (an SDK clients have to integrate) would have killed adoption.
+WASM detection model running entirely in-browser.
+Prompt intercepted, redacted, sent — zero round-trips.
+An inline overlay shows what's protected.
+Built as an extension because an SDK clients had to integrate would have killed adoption.

 03 · HARDENWEEK 4